web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/security/checkSyntax.md

 - **Type:** `3 | 5 | 6 | 2015 | 2016 | 2017 | 2018 | 2019 | 2020 | 2021 | 2022 | 'latest'`
 - **Default:** `Automatically analyzed based on targets`

-`ecmaVersion` represents the minimum ECMAScript syntax version that can be used in the project.
+`ecmaVersion` represents the minimum ECMAScript syntax version that can be used in the build artifact.
 The priority of `ecmaVersion` is higher than `targets`.

 - **Example:**